CBD – Cannabidiol

 Properties of CBD

-CBD has analgesic properties, it also has anticonvulsant, anti-epileptic, anti-psychotic and anti-anxiety effects.
-CBD is further anti-inflammatory and antioxidant.
+It has analgesic properties, it also has anticonvulsant, anti-epileptic, anti-psychotic and anti-anxiety effects.
+It is further anti-inflammatory and antioxidant.
 It has nerve-protective properties and is antibacterial against certain germs (MRSA) with high antibiotic resistance and finally inhibits nausea.
 All this makes it an interesting candidate for the treatment of chronic pain, inflammatory diseases of the nervous system, epilepsy, anxiety disorders ect.

 Effects of CBD